razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Do not cache static files on admin domain

 = 1.4 =
 * Varnish Cache configuration generator
 * added `logged in cookie`.
 This replaces the logged in admin/user based on Wordpress standard cookies to bypass caching